 You are here: Urology Textbook > Surgery (procedures) > Simple retropubic prostatectomy

-Retropubic adenomectomy of the prostate is indicated for the surgical treatment of benign prostatic hyperplasia with very large adenoma (> 75 ml).
+The surgical technique of transvesical simple prostatectomy [fig. principle of suprapubic prostatectomy] is indicated for very large adenoma (>75 ml) or contraindications for lithotomy position.
 The retropubic approach offers the advantage of better hemostasis and improved vision for the apical adenomectomy.
+Inguinal hernia may be treated simultaneously with a simple prostatectomy.
 The retropubic approach is not ideal for large middle lobes and significant obesity.
-Consider the transvesical suprapubic approach for large bladder stones or bladder diverticula.
+Consider transvesical simple prostatectomy for large bladder stones or bladder diverticula.

 Contraindications to Retropubic Prostatectomy

-Prostate cancer, small prostate (prefer TURP), low life expectancy, coagulation disorders, untreated urinary tract infection.
+Prostate cancer, low life expectancy, coagulation disorders, and untreated urinary tract infection.

 Preoperative Patient Preparation